 “One of the big things [is] one of the outside linebacker coaches is Coach O [Ed Orgeron],” Ojulari said the next summer.
 “That plays a big part.
 They got Coach [Kenechi Udeze] as a pass-rush specialist, and that’s what I do — pass rush.
 They’re really going to develop me and get me to the next level.”

-Ojulari tested well at The Opening regional, recording a 4.78 40-yard dash, 4.39 shuttle, and an off-the-charts 42″ vertical.
-It didn’t take long for the then-6’3″ and 220-pound pass rusher to make an impact at LSU.
+It didn’t take long for the then-6’2″ and 220-pound pass rusher to make an impact at LSU.
 Were it not for Alabama’s Will Anderson Jr., Ojulari would have been the best true freshman pass rusher in the conference.
-Nevertheless, he still made the Freshman All-SEC team and seemed primed to take another step in 2021.
+Nevertheless, he still made the Freshman All-SEC team and was primed to take another step in 2021.

 As a lighter edge rusher, Ojulari wins with speed.
-He destroys any tackles to dare jump-set against him, crossing their face off the snap.
-His first-step explosion jolts opponents and his sudden change-of-direction ability allows him to disappear from one gap to another.
+He blows passed any tackles that dare jump-set against him, crossing their face off the snap.
+His first-step explosion jolts opponents, and his sudden change-of-direction ability allows him to disappear from one gap to another.

 Another underrated aspect of Ojulari’s skill set is his tackling.
 His long arms naturally afford him a larger tackling radius.
 But he accelerates into contact and remains low, not leaving his feet unless needed.
 Lastly, Ojulari isn’t a one-phase athlete.
-He contributes on special teams, primarily on the punt coverage and field goal block units.
+He contributed on special teams, primarily on the punt coverage and field-goal-block units.

-I love Ojulari’s potential, and if he reaches it in Year 3, he could be a first-round pick.
+I love Ojulari’s potential.
 However, his areas for improvement appropriately cause concern.
 Ojulari’s biggest knock is his size.
-At 6’3″ and 240 pounds, he needs to add muscle mass to be more than a pass-rush specialist.
+He needs to add muscle mass to be more than a pass-rush specialist.
 That role is needed, but teams can find that in the later rounds.
-The LSU EDGE has put on 20+ pounds since his high school days, and his frame can seemingly pack on another 10-15 without zapping his trademark athleticism.
+The LSU EDGE has put on 20+ pounds since his high school days, and his frame can seemingly pack on another 10-15 without zapping his patented athleticism.

 Ojulari’s lack of size shows up in his play strength, and when looming blockers latched onto him, he struggled to break away.
 It doesn’t help that Ojulari has a bad habit of raising his pad level mid-rep, exposing his chest for linemen to control.
 This shows up against the run, as tackles were able to out-leverage him and drive him off the line of scrimmage both vertically and horizontally.

 Continuing the coachable issues list, Ojulari can overpursue angles, leaving cutback lanes for rushers to take advantage of.
-Too often, he would lose contain on the edge, bite down too much against zone reads, or take unnecessarily wide angles.
+Too often, he would bite down too much against zone reads or take unnecessarily wide angles to contain.